 We produce globally applicable standards for ICT-enabled systems, applications and services deployed across all sectors of industry and society

-ETSI's Centre for Testing and Interoperability and the OSM community are organizing this OSM Hackfes...
+ETSI's Centre for Testing and Interoperability and the OSM Community are organizing a new OSM Hackfe...

 Cybersecurity is one of the most complex technological issues, it is therefore essential to understand the challenges of today and those that we will face in the future.
 Our brand new video aims to show how ETSI brings together all stakeholders in the connected world to produce robust and globally applicable cybersecurity standards.